 Prince is a landscape and night photographer based in Madrid, Spain.
 His passion for photography has taken him to some of the most spectacular landscapes in Europe, from Spain to the remote Faroe Islands.

-He loves educating and teaching others about photography, having led numerous tours in Iceland and given presentations on night photography over the years.
+He loves educating and teaching others about photography, having led numerous tours in Iceland in differnt seasons and given presentations on night photography over the years.
 He also leads other photo tours in Europe and South america.

 Prince will show you how to best capture the Iceland landscapes, from the basics to advanced techniques like bracketing, focus stacking, panoramas, and other Northern Lights photography tips.

 You’ve probably seen Dan in…